rhdunn/flite/README.md

   *  `./bin/flite -v doc/alice none`

-     Will synthesize the file without playig the audio and give a summary of the speed.
+     Will synthesize the file without playing the audio and give a summary of the speed.

+  *  `./bin/flite doc/alice alice.wav`

+     Will synthesize the whole of alice into a single file (previous versions would only give the last utterance in the file, but that is fixed now).

 An additional set of feature setting options are available, these are *debug* options, Voices are represented as sets of feature values (see